I’ve been tracking the retail trend after I noticed a flood of customers at all my local spots.

-It’s almost like COVID-19 never happened.
+It’s almost like the COVID-19 pandemic never happened.

 The underlying stock is situated to outperform the broader market by at least three times over the next 12 months.